Smartphone displaying a colorful music streaming playlist interface

 How Streaming Designed Us Out of Albums

-The economics of streaming reinforce this shift.
-Artists are paid per stream, not per album play.
-A ten-track album that gets played once generates the same revenue as ten individual songs played once each.
-But a song that appears on twenty different playlists will be streamed far more often than a deep cut on an album.
-The incentive structure pushes artists toward creating songs that work as standalone units, not as chapters in a larger narrative.
+The economics of streaming have pulled in the same direction as the design.
+Artists earn per stream, not per album play.
+A ten-track album played once generates the same royalty as ten individual songs streamed once each — but a song that lands on twenty different playlists will be streamed far more frequently than any album deep cut.
+That incentive structure is shaping what gets made: standalone tracks built to travel, not chapters written to serve a larger arc.

-The data bears this out.
-Average song length has been shrinking.
-In 2000, the average pop song was about four and a half minutes long.
-By 2025, it had dropped to roughly three minutes and seventeen seconds.
-Songs now get to the hook faster.
-Intros are shorter.
-The thirty-second rule — the threshold at which a stream counts for royalty purposes on most platforms — has influenced how songs are structured.
-Get the listener engaged before they skip.
-Every second of preamble is a risk.
+The numbers track exactly with that pressure.
+In 2000, the average pop song ran about four and a half minutes.
+By 2025, that figure had dropped to roughly three minutes and seventeen seconds.
+Hooks arrive faster.
+Intros have nearly vanished.
+The thirty-second threshold — the point at which a stream registers as a royalty-generating play on most platforms — has quietly become a structural constraint on song architecture.
+Every second of slow burn before that mark is a liability.

 The Curator Economy